 One of the biggest problems with toys is that some of them are only made to look nice.
 Aside from the fact that they don’t really do anything, your kids can’t learn anything from them and they don’t provide any benefits for their little owners.
 And as much as it’s true that your child’s imagination can often compensate for the toys’ lack of functionality, buying toys that don’t actually inspire your child isn’t a good idea, to begin with.

 First of all, it’s most likely that a child won’t play with such a toy for a long time, and when that’s taken into account, then it’s a mere waste of the materials the toy was made of and your money.
-Plus, since the toy will probably end up on a landfill somewhere, investing in toys like that is bad for the environment.
+Plus, since the toy will probably end up in a landfill somewhere, investing in toys like that is bad for the environment.

 Instead, make sure that the toys you buy encourage your kid’s development for example a magnifying glass for kids, enable them to learn new things, that their motor and other skills can advance and that the child will want to use the toy for a longer period of time.
 Toys that teach smaller kids about shapes, colours and spatial awareness, as well as exciting innovative STEM teaching tools for school children, can now be found easily.

 It’s exactly these toys you should get for your kids since they stimulate creativity and allow your little ones to express themselves through play.

 Look for sustainability

 As with everything else you purchase nowadays, you can make sure that your children’s toys are produced with sustainability in mind.
-This covers many aspects of manufacture, retail and use of toys.
+This covers many aspects of the manufacture, retail and use of toys.
 For instance, you can look for toys made of recycled, degradable and other kinds of eco-friendly materials.

-Wooden, bamboo or cork blocks, animals, instruments or even dishes, as well as dolls made of organic cotton and colored using non-toxic dyes will also do the trick.
-Next, toys that are durable are a much better choice than those that can be easily damaged.
+Wooden, bamboo or cork blocks, animals, instruments or even dishes, as well as dolls made of organic cotton and coloured using non-toxic dyes, will also do the trick.
+Next, outdoor toys that are durable are a much better choice than those that can be easily damaged.